betaflight/betaflight/docs/Spektrum bind.md

 ## Hardware

 The hardware bind plug will be enabled via defining HARDWARE_BIND_PLUG during building of the firmware.
 BINDPLUG_PORT and BINDPLUG_PIN also need to be defined (please see above).
-This is done automatically if the AlienWii32 firmware is built.
+This is done automatically if the AlienFlight firmware is built.
 The hardware bind plug is expected between the defined bind pin and ground.

 ## Function